jarodfefchak/Denali-Projects-Website/README.md

 ### General Information
 This is the code for the Denali Projects website visable under the domain name denaliprojects.com.
 The website is hosted by (insert Web Host provider).
 All changes made to the main branch of the Denali-Projects-Website repository will automatically be deployed since (insert we host provider) has built-in CI/CD.
 The Denali Projects website has been built using the JavaScript-library/Frontend-Framework React.
+To view the webiste before deployment please visit (insert temporary domain name).

 ### "How-To" Content Directory